turingschool/curriculum/source/projects/monsterporium/extract_notification_service.markdown

 end
 ```

+Why the `.chomp`?
+It helps us ignore a bit of whitespace sensitivity between the rendered view template and the "heredoc" in the tests.

+### Building the Template

-Make a directory `lib/notifications/email/templates`.
+First, make a directory `lib/notifications/email/templates`.

-Copy `app/views/mailer/order_confirmation.html.erb` from the primary project
+Then copy `app/views/mailer/order_confirmation.html.erb` from the *primary project*
 to `lib/notifications/email/templates/purchase_confirmation.erb`.

-Convert the template to plain text, we're not going to worry about HTML.
+Strip out the HTML from the template so we're just dealing with plain text for now.

-You'll need to add a require statement and a `template_dir` method to the `lib/notifications/email.rb` file:
+In `lib/notifications/email.rb` file, define a `template_dir` method as well as a `require` statement to load the `PurchaseConfirmation`:

 ```ruby
 module Notifications